Teaching Time & Telling the Time to KS1 & KS2: Your NEW Fail-Safe Step by Step Technique

 - An hour and a half later

 All four of these options should include examples that bridge 12.
 This video features a teacher explaining how she teaches o’clock and half past in this way.
-Also this website contains a useful teaching clock to help (you can turn different hands “white” so you can only see the hour, minute or second hand).
+I also recommend this website which contains a useful teaching clock to help (you can turn different hands “white” so you can only see the hour, minute or second hand).

-Finally, at this stage, the children are ready for the familiar worksheet with clock faces showing o’clock and half past.
+Finally, at this stage, Year 1 and 2 children are ready for the familiar worksheet with clock faces showing o’clock and half past.
 Although you will of course have removed the minute hands from these!

 Tell the children that when they see a clock with two hands, to ignore the other hand for now and that they will still be able to tell if it is o’clock or half past or nearly o’clock or half past.